Shruthi3192/Subscription-Usage-Analysis-of-Friend-feed-social-network/README.md

 To get the frequent item sets the FP growth operator has been used which in turn runs the FP growth algorithm on the binomial data.

+Fabio Celli, F. Marta L. Di Lascio, Matteo Magnani, Barbara Pacelli, and Luca Rossi.
+Social network data and practices: the case of friendfeed.
+In International Conference on Social Computing, Behavioral Modeling and Prediction, Lecture Notes in Computer Science.
+Springer, Berlin, 2010